Stay in touch

 Only wigs made of synthetic hair are available on the NHS, although real hair wigs can be supplied if you are allergic to acrylic wigs.
 If you prefer to buy a wig made of real hair, you’ll need to pay for it.
 Real hair wigs are usually more expensive.
 Find out more about choosing a synthetic or real hair wig.

-You may be able to get financial help towards the cost of a wig from Macmillan Cancer Support but your doctor, nurse or social worker will need to apply on your behalf.
+You may be able to get financial help towards the cost of a wig from Macmillan Cancer Support.
+Your treatment team, GP or social worker will need to apply for you.

-Some hospitals have specialists who may be able to fit you with a wig or advise you about other wig suppliers.
-If not, your chemotherapy or breast care nurse will be able to advise you on where to get your wig.
+Many hospitals have an appliance officer or specialist wig fitter who may be able to fit you with a wig or advise you about other wig suppliers.
+Ask your breast care nurse or chemotherapy nurse what’s available in your area.

-Your hospital may have a limited range, so if you’re paying for your wig yourself you may prefer to go to a hairdresser, department store or wig retailer.
+Your hospital may have a limited range.
+If you cannot find a suitable wig at your hospital, your treatment team may be able to recommend another wig supplier in your local area.
+If you’re paying for your wig yourself you may prefer to go to a hairdresser, department store or wig retailer.
 This is usually more expensive.
-See our list of wig suppliers.

 Choosing and being fitted with a wig can be a time when you have to face the reality of losing your hair, and it can be upsetting.
 Experienced wig specialists understand this and will do their best to make you feel at ease.